by ISABEL MELLADO

 Spare, lucid, profound...
-A resonating novel of love, music and freedom with many moments of humor, wisdom, and awe
+A resonating novel of love, music and freedom filled to the brim with moments of humor, wisdom, and awe

-Isabel Mellado’s debut novel Vibrato gives us a vivid account of the internal world of a quirky violinist, Clara, an astute observer of both the mundane and the inexplicable.
-Ranging deeply over her speechless childhood during the military junta, her life as an exiled classical musician in Berlin —facing the hardships of touring and permanent competition—, to her delicious dissections of the pitfalls of love and marriage, it is an elegant, candid meditation on the fraught journey to self-knowledge suffused with fierce intelligence, generous humanity and razor-sharp insights.
+Isabel Mellado’s enthralling debut novel Vibrato gives us a vivid account of the internal world of an eccentric violinist, Clara, a migrant violinist in Berlin.
+She will range deeply over her speechless childhood during the military junta back in her country, her life as an exiled classical musician in Germany —facing the hardships of touring and permanent competition— to her delicious dissections of the pitfalls of love and marriage.